Divorced Sistas

 Divorced Sistas is an American comedy drama television series created and produced by Tyler Perry and starring LeToya Luckett.
 It is a spin-off of BET comedy drama Sistas and premiered on BET, BET Her, and VH1 on June 9, 2025; and on BET+ on June 10, 2025.
+On April 7, 2026, Tyler Perry announced via Facebook that the second half of season 1 would be premiering exclusively on Paramount+ on April 15, as BET+ would be merging on the service later in June 2026.
+The first season concluded on May 27, 2026.

+In August 2026, the series was renewed for a second and third season.

 Plot

 Per the streamer's official description: "Divorced Sistas follows five close friends — Rasheda, Geneva, Naomi, Tiffany, and Bridgette — as they navigate life, love, and the challenges that come with divorce, marriage, and dating."